rmjarvis/DESWL/xi_split_by_systematics/README.md

 get it from https://bitbucket.org/amaraa/wl-photoz, if you can't access it, ask Adam Amara for it.
 - you need to have the big h5 files from Christopher Bonnett.
 - statistical weights are included at the stage of pulling redshifts from the h5 file, not later.
-- there is a parameter that needs to be tuned: ```sigma_regularisation```, with default of ```1e-5```.
-This parameter is a prior on weights.
+- there is a parameter that needs to be tuned: ```sigma_regularisation```, with default of ```5e-10```, which works for TPZ.
+This parameter controlls the prior on weights.
 We would like to make the weights as close to 1 as possible.
 If if ```sigma_regularisation``` is small, then the prior is weak, and large scatter in weights away from 1 is allowed.
 If ```sigma_regularisation``` is big, then the weights are close to one, but at the expense of imperfect redshift homogenisation.
 Do check the plots produced by ```get_weights_fullPZ``` to assess the quality of reweighting.
 This potentially could be automated, but I leave it to future volunteers.
 - For im3shape, it takes 2GB of RAM to load the redshift tables, for NGMIX it may to up to 6GB.
 If that's becomming a problem, let me know and I will downsample the redshift vector to save memory.

 Example usage: